epfml/disco/DEV.md

 ### `cli`

-Training a model with the `cli` on pre-defined tasks is straigtfoward:
+Training a model with the `cli` on pre-defined tasks is straightforward:

 ```
 # From the root folder